[wadiz] Transparency Report Vol. 11

 As we determined there was a potential violation, we immediately removed the project from view before it was displayed to supporters.

-Although it was marketed as an analysis tool, the service structure was that of a pseudo-investment advisory service.
+Although it was marketed as an analysis tool, the service structure constituted quasi-investment advisory.

-One project promoted a service that provided stock analysis and investment decision-making information to the general public as a reward.
-Providing information equivalent to investment advice in exchange for compensation may constitute “quasi-investment advisory services” under the Capital Markets Act, requiring compliance with legal standards such as licensing and reporting requirements. wadiz detected this issue through monitoring before the project was exposed to supporters, determined that it posed a potential violation, and immediately removed the project from view.
+A project promoted a service that provided stock analysis and investment decision-making information to the general public in exchange for Rewards.
+Providing information equivalent to investment advice for a fee may constitute “quasi-investment advisory services” under the Capital Markets Act, requiring compliance with legal standards such as licensing and reporting requirements. wadiz detected this issue through monitoring before the project was exposed to supporters, determined that it posed a potential violation, and immediately removed the project from view.

 02 · Key Issues This Week

-These are cases where we took action following post-launch monitoring after projects went live.
+These are cases where we took action following post-launch monitoring after the projects went live.

 “Earn 100 million won a month just by doing this?” — A case of promotion that implied guaranteed returns